 How could they manage this without a central authority?

 The government of Sumer over millennia was centred on their temples.
-Religion was the glue that united the deeply religious Sumerians.
+Religion, not political power was the glue that united the deeply religious Sumerians.

 |from Osama Amin|